-For the most part, the resumption of international flights and the reopening of airports throughout the Kingdom means that international travel to and from Saudi Arabia is gradually being restored.
-However, travel to some countries where the coronavirus poses a risk for travellers are still being barred by the authorities.
+The resumption of international flights and the reopening of airports throughout the Kingdom witnessed international travel to and from Saudi Arabia gradually being restored.
+Major airlines, such as Saudia (الخطوط السعودية), Emirates, Air India, PIA, have largely resumed service to and from the Kingdom.

 Who can fly abroad now?